 Moreover, with the new ISO 21920 standard, parameters are no longer averaged leading to differences in values, so the reference standard used should always be stated in the paper.

 Surface texture is too often expressed simply as Ra or Sa parameters.
 Before jumping on the Ra bandwagon, ask yourself: what am I trying to achieve?
-What kind of function do I want to characterize?
+What kind of surface function do I want to characterize?